matth666/test-threejs/README.md

 ## Solar System

-I draw the solar system as first exercise, not really at scale of course...
+I drew the solar system as first exercise, not really at scale of course...
 It contains a star (the sun), 9 planets (I put back Pluton as a planet) and their respectives moons if exist.

 ## Run the system